 The birthplace of Shakespeare, Stratford-upon-Avon is another place laden with British history.
 See Tudor architecture and relax in the peace and quiet of the Warwickshire countryside.

-Learn about Medieval history at Warwick Castle and explore the shops, markets and lush greenery that adorn this gorgeous town that lies in the heart of England.
+Learn about medieval history at Warwick Castle and explore the shops, markets and lush greenery that adorn this gorgeous town in the heart of England.

 14. Lake District